 Effects of the Application

-A European Union trademark enjoys full protection only after the actual registration.
-Before registration, and as from the publication of the application, the trademark enjoys limited protection which does however enable the applicant to obtain interim injunctions and bring proceedings for counterfeiting or to request reasonable compensation, although decisions in such proceedings will be issued only after the registration of the trademark.
+A European Union trademark enjoys full protection only after publication of the registration.
+Before registration, and as from the publication of the application, the trademark of the European Union enjoys limited protection which enables the applicant to bring proceedings for counterfeiting and to request reasonable compensation, although decisions in such actions can be issued only after the registration of the trademark.

 It is possible to claim seniority of one or more national prior registrations obtained in member states of the European Union, either at the time the application is filed, or within 2 months of filing, or after registration.